-It is the view of the IAP that this management process resulted in only further limiting the number of endorsements that could access the fishery and allowed endorsed fishers to continue to take all catch while operating within the formal input control limits.
-It was in practicality an access arrangement rather than an allocation of a property right in the strict sense.
+It is the view of the IAP that this allocation process resulted in only further limiting the number of endorsements that could access the fishery and allowed endorsed fishers to continue to take all catch while operating within the formal input control limits.
+It was, in practicality, an access arrangement rather than an allocation of a property right in the strict sense.
 Beyond being able to afford to purchase it, it was the view of a number of fishers that they did not see the capital value and the capital growth of their share investment being of paramount importance.
 Rather the paramount value of the shares is as a mechanism to continue to go fishing for the purpose of generating income, as well as for lifestyle reasons.

-In the Ocean Trap & Line - Line East Fishery one only had to have some catch history and meet the criteria of \$20,000 turnover in the fishery to be allocated the minimum 40 shares to fish in the fishery.
-If you were not fully active in the fishery you still could receive 20 shares.
-Many endorsements were given to people who did not have a consistent or significant, demonstrated interest in fishery.
+In the Ocean Trawl - Inshore & Offshore Trawl Fishery & Northern Fish Trawl Fishery one only had to have an endorsement and been active in the fishery to be allocated the minimum access shares to fish in the fishery.
+If you were not fully active in the fishery you still could receive shares.
+Many endorsements were given to people who did not have a reasonable, if any, demonstrated activity in fishery.
 This has resulted in a lot of endorsements and not a lot of active fishers.

 Other fishing business owners put the case that Government advised industry on multiple occasions prior to, and subsequent to, the initial access share allocation that using recorded landings was no longer a required criteria for access and shares were now the only basis for access to fisheries.
 Some fishers argued that a share guarantees access to a proportion of the biomass of the fishery, regardless of whether you choose to fish.
 These fishers are of the view that everyone's investment is on the same basis - a 'share based management system' - and everyone has the ability to use their share investment as they see fit.
-They believe that it should not matter that one person has used their shares to catch fish and others have not.
+They believe that it should not matter that one person has used their shares to recorded landings fish and others have not.

 Concern was raised by some that there will be a substantial redistribution of wealth as access shares were granted equally and in perpetuity and fishermen were told access shares were all they would ever need for 'full qualification' in the fishery.
-They were concerned that now government is potentially telling fishers they may no longer qualify without some recorded landings.
+They were concerned that now Government is telling fishers they may no longer qualify without some recorded landings.
 It was their view there was no warning that recorded landings would be a criteria requirement.

-Fishermen explained that knowing they had the minimum shareholding it was assumed they would be safe to catch under their endorsement any time in the future and only ever needed the minimum number of access the fish stocks as they deemed fit.
+Fishermen explained that knowing they had the minimum shareholding it was assumed they would be safe to catch under their endorsement any time in the future and only ever needed the minimum number of access shares to fish.

 Fishermen highlighted that the Share Management Plans commenced in early 2000s and included fundamental changes to management with a focus on access shares and capacity for fishing (input controls).
-Eligibility for endorsements was to be determined on the basis of shareholdings (not verified recorded landings).
-Verified recorded landings was abandoned in February 2007 and no longer transferred with fishing businesses (or access shares).
+Eligibility for endorsements was to be determined on the basis of shareholdings (not verified catch history).
+The concept of 'verified catch history' was abandoned in February 2007 and no longer transferred with fishing businesses (or access shares).

-Fishers highlighted the SARC (2015) noted the acceptance by the Government of the recommendations in the Steven's Review in 2012, sending a clear signal to industry that, as intended in the original introduction of share fisheries, access shares would be the primary mechanism for determining access.
+Fishers highlighted the SARC (2015) noted the acceptance by Government of the recommendations in the Steven's Review in 2012, sending a clear signal to industry that, as intended in the original introduction of share fisheries, access shares would be the primary mechanism for determining access.